As the highest ranking executive in a company a CEO is responsible for its strategy and success (and more). But what makes a great CEO?

 Four Behaviors That Characterize Exceptional CEOs

-But more interesting was the finding that “successful chief executives tend to demonstrate four specific behaviors that prove critical to their performance.”
+But more interesting was the finding of four particular behavioral patterns by successful CEOs that prove pivotal to their performance.

 And that these behaviors can be learned by anyone: